antmarge/maize/ssProject.md

 - [ ] Running average for allele freq
 - [x] Redo Haploview haplotype blocks with HOM (remove HET in Tassel)

+### Inflorescence Tassel GWAS Project

+- [x] Get genotypes from Panzea and split by chr
+- [IP] Run CHR hapmap files through hapmap2Matrix.R and snpQC() to get format for NAM
+- [ ] Population structure analysis (with Travis' code)
+- [ ] Run GWAS in NAM with imputed genotype matrix and population structure and BLUPs